|

 Jugendgruppe Updates

-/ Group Leader
+Leiterin / Group Leader Margot Maurer

 Kulturgruppe Updates

-traditions of our Danube Swabian forefathers through dancing, music, plays,
+To promote and carry on the heritage and traditions of our Danube Swabian forefathers through dancing, music, plays, literature and other various cultural events.
+Founded in 1981

 LOS ANGELES TANZGRUPPEN